 Read more on the findings of the review.

-- information that demonstrates the project meets the requirements of the program guidelines
+• information that demonstrates the project meets the requirements of the program guidelines, including eligibility requirements

-If projects are brought forward to a Council by community groups but are not submitted, an independent review process can be requested to ensure Councils have given it appropriate consideration.
-Community groups can email firstname.lastname@example.org to ask for a Review Request Form and return it no later than 5pm, 31 July 2020.
+If projects are brought forward to a council by community groups but are not submitted, an independent review process can be requested to ensure councils have given it appropriate consideration.
+Community groups can email email@example.com to ask for a Review Request Form and return it no later than 5pm, 21 June 2021.
 This will ensure there is adequate time to review the circumstances before the application period closes.

-Both infrastructure projects and community programs are eligible in Round Seven.
+Both infrastructure projects and community programs are eligible in Round Eight.